ETH88/Humor_Detection/README.md

 # Playing Around with the Code

 If you want to play around with the hyperparameters, enable/disable preprocessing stages/rules/postprocessing stages, or even create your own or test out different datasets and combination of rules, I highly recommend downloading the text editor VSCode - you can install it here: https://code.visualstudio.com/download.

 The main code I recommend playing around with is "main.py," which contains the "config" dictionary, where all the properties and metadata are specified.
+After training a fasttext model, I recommend playing around with interactive mode.
+To do this, set "interactive mode" to "True", and under "postprocess" and "report," I recommend you  set "metrics" to "[]" and "return_pred" to "True."

+You can also play around with the weights (how much each rule is taken into consideration) by changing what "weight" is equal to for each enabled rule.
+If you want multiple rules to work together, make sure to set "average" to "True" (under 'postprocess' and 'report') and use 'testingdata_copy.txt' for your datafile instead of 'traintest.txt'.
+If you want to save the results or the confusion matrices, set "save" to True in "postprocessing".
+In addition, feel free to disable/enable any pre-processing stage/rule/post-processing stage you want to see what effect they have on the model's performance.

+Feel free to ask me if you are unable to run my code or if you come across any issues.
+My email is ethanbmode@gmail.com.